Chaima-Dev/IOT-projets/I-Lock_Application/readme.md

 ***Project Idea***

-This project is a secure smart lock controllable via a mobile application with two-factor authentication and access logging.
+This project is a secure smart lock controllable via a mobile application with two-factor authentication by an OTP.
 It aims to enhance physical security using IoT technology and cloud integration.

 ***Features***